ucdrstdenis/The-Awareness/README.md

-# Time as an Oscillatory Structure
+# Time as an Oscillatory Structure and The Awareness

 ### Abstract
 This paper presents a mathematical framework for understanding awareness of